October 13, 2019; revised April 4, 2022; May 16, 2023; August 19, 2023 (#3)

 2. We can simplify and understand the above process using an analogy.
 What I stated above is — in principle — what happens when we watch a movie.

-- A video camera captures many static pictures (snapshots) of a scene to make a movie.
+- To make a movie, a video camera captures many static pictures (snapshots) of a scene.
 Then those snapshots are projected to a screen at a specific rate.
 If the playback speed is too slow, we can see individual pictures, but above a certain “projection rate,” it looks like natural motion.
 Here is a video that illustrates this well:

 - A movie projector projects static pictures to the screen at a rate of about 30 frames a second, and we see the movie as a continuous progression of events.
 If the projection rate is low, we can see it frame by frame or as individual “snapshots.”
-When projected at 30 frames a second, we do not perceive those static pictures.
-Then we perceive a continuous progression without any gaps.
+We do not perceive those static pictures when projected at 30 frames a second; instead, we perceive a continuous progression without any gaps.

 - More details in the post, “Citta and Cetasika – How Viññāṇa (Consciousness) Arises.”